Internal Linking Case Study: A Big Boost In Google Rankings Without Backlinks?

 Another point to note about the case study before I share the full results below is that age of the articles certainly plays a role.
 There is no way that I can say that adding internal links was the only factor that helped these pages increase in rankings.

-Since no one has created the ability to freeze time yet, time was definitely the other factor that played a role in this experiment.
+Since no one has created the ability to freeze time yet, so time was definitely the other factor that played a role in this experiment.

-The Internal Link Building Case Study Results
+The Internal Linking Case Study Results

 I tracked all the results as they happened in a Google Spreadsheet.
 There is a ton of data on the spreadsheet, but it provides everything for you to know exactly what I did.